shahakshay94/angular_app_beginners/README.md

 3. Open browser and goto localhost:4200

 # Steps to run Nodejs app
+1. cd into nodejs_app
-1. npm install
+2. npm install
-2. node server.js
+3. node server.js

 # make sure that your mongodb is running on it's default port.